-The Illinois Pension Code requires that the systems' actuaries calculate the required State contribution using a prescribed funding method that achieves 90 percent funding in the year
+The Illinois Pension Code requires the systems' actuaries to calculate the required State contribution using a prescribed funding method that achieves 90 percent funding in the year 2045.

-2045.
 Cheiron concluded that this funding method does not meet generally acceptable actuarial principles because the systems are never targeted to be funded to 100 percent and the funding of the systems is significantly deferred into the future.
 Cheiron recommended that the funding method be changed to at least fully fund future plan benefit accruals to avoid continued systematic underfunding of the systems.

-Based on the systems' 2015 actuarial valuation reports, the funded ratio of the systems ranged from 43.3 percent (SURS) to 16.0 percent (GARS), based on the actuarial value of assets as a ratio over the actuarial liability.
-Cheiron has concerns about the solvency of the systems if there is a significant market downturn.
-Cheiron recommended the systems include stress testing within the valuation reports.
-This would include a detailed explanation of the implications that volatile investment returns and other stressors (e.g., membership declines, lower salary growth) would have on the systems.
-This should include an analysis and discussion of the impact on the annual contribution requirement of the alternative scenarios tested.
+According to the systems' 2016 actuarial valuation reports, the funded ratio of the retirement systems ranged from 43.3 percent (SURS) to 14.0 percent (GARS), based on the actuarial value of assets as a ratio over the actuarial liability.
+Cheiron has concerns about the solvency of the systems if there is a significant market downturn and recommended the systems include stress testing within the valuation reports.
+This would include a thorough explanation of the implications that volatile investment returns and other stressors (e.g., membership declines, lower salary growth) can have on future State costs.
+In particular, the tests should demonstrate whether or not there is a potential for unsustainable costs during the statutory funding period.